 Using Personality “Tests” in Fiction

-Write like the greats: Charles Bukowski
+Write like the Greats: Charles Bukowski

 Emotion breaks across the page in poetry.
 I examine how Charles Bukowski hid vulnerability in his strength.